 These challenges prevent many young Georgians from entering agriculture.
 They restrain many, but not all…

-One such example of a Georgian agripreneur is Toma Khalvashi, the 27-year-old founder of Agro Consulting Centre (ACC), located in Adjara region of Georgia.
+One such example of a Georgian agripreneur is Toma Khalvashi, the 27-year-old founder of Agro Consulting Centre (ACC), located in the Adjara region of Georgia.
 ACC is represented by a team of eight people, with the oldest member being 30 years old.
-The company has quite a diversified portfolio, and offers farmers a one year consulting package which includes online and phone consultations and two visits to the farm.
-It also offers a laboratory analysis of soil, a wide range of chemicals and seedlings, development of agro calendars, information brochures, and trainings.
+The company has quite a diversified portfolio and offers farmers a one-year consulting package which includes online and phone consultations and two visits to the farm.
+It also offers laboratory analysis of soil, a wide range of chemicals and seedlings, development of agro calendars, information brochures, and trainings.
 The most important component of the business includes the purchase of agricultural produce from contracted farmers, and exports of those products abroad.